Welcome to part 6 of a 10 part series:

 - The illusion of unanimity: Because everyone in the group is silent and no one in the group is speaking up and saying anything, everyone assumes that everyone else in the group agrees and feels the same way

-- When someone disagrees with the consensus, or the majority, or just isn’t sure, stays silent instead of asking a ‘silly’ question, or voicing what might be an unpopular opinion, in order to avoid conflict, or for fear of disapproval or judgement, or of being ostracized by the group
+- When someone disagrees with the consensus, or the majority, or just isn’t sure, stays silent instead of asking a ‘silly’ question, or voicing what might be an unpopular opinion, in order to avoid conflict, or for fear of disapproval or judgement or being ostracized by the group

 - When people go along to get along, so as to avoid conflict, or to end the meeting because they don’t believe that their ideas will be taken seriously

 - When people are closed minded to other alternatives and think there is only one way

-- When differences are dismissed from outsiders and rationalized “you just think that because you’re a (insert ideology)”
+- When differences are dismissed from outsiders and rationalized “You just think that way because you’re a (insert group or ideology)”

 - When people in the group ignore their gut feelings that something might be wrong, and ignore any obvious dangers and warning signs

-- When a group of people who think alike, spend all of their time in echo chambers, only talk, listen, and spend time with people who agree with them and think like them
+- When a group of people who think alike, spend all of their time in echo chambers and only talk, listen, and spend time with people who agree with them and think like them

 - Let’s be honest: Most people are followers who are too lazy to think for themselves and will simply follow the crowd and believe whatever everyone else does